 Sonic Spinball represented the green flag for the Japanese company to finally convert the blue hedgehog into a Micheal Jackson-fuelled money-making erinaceinae, implying that its once precious mascot could now be free to slowly circle down that same drain which would swallow not only the former King of Pop, but also the prince of Radaxian, Alex Kidd.
-The hedgehog wasn’t supposed anymore to only star in its own high-valued, Naka-designed “triple A” platformers, it could also be unceremoniously dumped into smaller titles, which may or may not have implications on the overall story arc and world-building of the franchise.
+The hedgehog was now free, he was not forced to only star in its own high-valued, Naka-designed “triple A” platformers, it could also be unceremoniously dumped into smaller titles, which may or may not have implications on the overall story arc and world-building of the franchise.

 Because, in the end, who cares?
 It’s just video games, made for kids.
 With different timelines and events, both Sonic and Alex Kidd, would end up sharing a similar fate: first being carouselled around different gameplay styles and genres, milked for all they were worth, then left to slowly circle down that inevitable pinball drain.